aradianoff/recaptchacontact/README.md

 Manually updating this plugin is pretty simple.
 Here is what you will need to do to get this done:

-* Delete the `your/site/user/plugins/recaptcha-contact` directory.
+* Delete the `your/site/user/plugins/recaptchacontact` directory.
-* Download the new version of the plugin from either [GetGrav.org](http://getgrav.org/downloads/plugins#extras) or the [reCAPTCHA Contact GitHub repo](https://github.com/aradianoff/recaptcha-contact).
+* Download the new version of the plugin from either [GetGrav.org](http://getgrav.org/downloads/plugins#extras) or the [reCAPTCHA Contact GitHub repo](https://github.com/aradianoff/recaptchacontact).
-* Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `recaptcha-contact`.
+* Unzip the zip file in `your/site/user/plugins` and rename the resulting folder to `recaptchacontact`.
 * Clear the Grav cache.
 The simplest way to do this is by going to the root Grav directory in terminal and typing `bin/grav clear-cache`.

 > Note: Any changes you have made to any of the files listed under this directory will also be removed and replaced by the new set.
 Any files located elsewhere (for example a YAML settings file placed in `user/config/plugins`) will remain intact.